Complete Off-Grid Solar Guide 2025

 Off-grid solar systems generate and store their own electricity without any connection to the utility grid.
 Unlike grid-tied systems, they require battery storage to provide power when the sun isn't shining.

 Off-grid makes sense when grid connection costs are prohibitive (often $15,000-50,000+ for remote properties), when you want true energy independence, or for mobile applications like RVs and vans.
+Before designing your system, use our Battery Runtime Calculator to understand how long your batteries will power your essential loads.

 System Voltage: 12V vs 24V vs 48V

 Higher voltage = lower current = smaller wire sizes and less power loss.
+Calculate your exact wire requirements with our Wire Gauge Calculator and check for voltage drop using our Voltage Drop Calculator.

 Small systems under 1kW.
 RV lighting, fans, basic loads.